 Digital signage should be an integral part of marketing plans and initiatives.
 To implement digital, you still need a strategy and brand behind it.
 Your brand and strategy drive the content, changeability, hardware, software, and guest interaction when utilizing a digital display.
 Remember, the signage is a vehicle for information delivery!

-We feel it is our job to guide our business partners through the maze of digital products out in the world.
-We've researched what works and doesn't work and are positive we offer a great digital menu board solution that meets the needs of our customers.
-If you are confused by trying to dig through all the information found on your internet searches, we encourage you to talk to a menu board professional who can help you determine what will work best for YOU and your restaurant!
+Our objective is to guide our business partners through the maze of digital products.
+Using a consultative approach, we find solutions that meet the unique needs of each of our partners.
+If you are confused by trying to dig through all the information found on your internet searches, we encourage you to talk to a menu board professional who will help you determine what works best for you and your restaurant!